Teemo6/Visualization_of_Allocations/README.md

 - If you leave **Default path** empty and set **Ask to save path** to false, the analyzer will always ask for the location of the JSON file.

 ### Line details settings
-- `java-memory-analyzer.details.goToLineImmediately`: turn off to stop showing a newly selected line details when the reference link is clicked
+- `java-memory-analyzer.details.goToLineImmediately`: turn on to show a newly selected line details when the reference link is clicked

 ### Color settings
 - `java-memory-analyzer.color.lineBackground`: background color of line allocation